 The cost of a domain can vary a lot.
 Typically, domains cost between $10 to $50 per year.
 However, costs will fluctuate depending on the domain extension or registrar you choose.

-Website hosting, in layman’s terms, refers to where your website “lives” in the big wide world of the internet.
+Website hosting, in layman’s terms, refers to where your website “lives” on the internet (i.e. a computer / server).
 It’s where people find and connect to your website.
-Most hosting providers charge monthly feeds, which typically cost at least $50 per month.

 If you decide to use a website builder like WordPress or Wix, you won’t need to worry about forking out for website hosting, as it’s included in the monthly subscription fee.